Trading Education

 DurationWeeks to monthsMonths to yearsWeeks to monthsDays to weeks

-Pick two or three indicators that give you complementary signals: one for momentum, one for volume, and one for trend strength.
-The goal isn't to stack every indicator — that creates confusion.
-Use the right tools for the specific phase of the pattern.
-Indicators should be used to “veto” a trade, not to “blindly confirm” one.
+Pick two or three complementary indicators: one for momentum, one for volume, and one for trend strength.
+The goal is not to stack every indicator.
+Use indicators to veto a trade, not blindly confirm one.

 MACDBullish crossover during handle; positive histogramStrong